 The traditional knitwear from the Aran Islands, once handmade by fishermen and having "family patterns".
 To identify the washed-up bodies of the drowned, so the legend goes.
 Available nearly everywhere in Ireland in natural wool and even synthetics.
 Choose a white or off-white sweater, not one of the garish colored ones.
 Again, compare prices - visitors to the Aran Islands themselves have occasionally reported higher prices there than in Dublin!

-The linen industry is especially strong in Northern Ireland and you will find factory outlets, craft stores and designer outlets selling everything from tea towels to "grandfather shirts".
-Invest in a long nightshirt with matching cap if you dare!
+The linen industry is especially strong in Northern Ireland and you will find factory outlets, craft stores and designer outlets selling everything from tea towels to "grandfather shirts."
+Invest in a long nightshirt with a matching cap if you dare!
 For the less adventurous, a collection of tea towels with prints might be the best idea.
-They can be used for decorative purposes, and if you get tired of them, they also have a good use as, well, tea towels.
+They can be used for decorative purposes, and if you get tired of them, you can put them to good use as, well, tea towels.

 Visit the Belleek Pottery and splash out on a whole set.
 Or shop in any major tourist outlet for single pieces with a sentimental value.
-Irish china has come a long way from the "rustic tea mug" stage, though the latter are available as well.
-The pottery showroom n Belleek has a complete collection for sale, and they are also specialists in affordable a nd (above all) safe shipping to all corners of the world.
+Irish china has come a long way from the "rustic tea mug" stage, though the latter is available as well.
+The pottery showroom in Belleek has a complete collection for sale, and they also specialize in affordable and (above all) safe shipping to all corners of the world.